AniPub/AniPub/README.md

 **Instruction**
 *To make it work*
-- type in the following commands
+- type the following commands

 ```
 1. Sudo npm install express